dharanikumarp/slassignment/README.md

   1. Bob has not given authorisation to SV app to process his personal information.
   1. Storing and broadcasting non-SV user messages in the SV app will exhaust the resources.
 Given this assignment requirement and a small dyno in Heroku, this infrastructure will not support high load of messages thrown at it in a very short span of time.
   1. I assume that the assignment objective is to analyse/evaluate my coding skills and not about scalability.
-  1. Messages entered by Alex or any other registered user of SV from Yt* will be stored/displayed in SV.
+  1. Messages entered by Alex or any other registered user of SV from YT* will be stored/displayed in SV.

   1. However I have implmented the feature to pull all chat messages from YT and persist/display/compute statistics for them in SV during a broadcast.
 I provided a toggle to disable this feature at this moment.
   1. The toggle [FILTER_SV_USERS_IN_YTLIVE_MESSAGES](https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/utils/UrlsAndConstants.java), if true will filter only messages of SV from YT.
+Current it is true, if you make it false, then messages from all chat users will be displayed in SV.
   1. This toggle is a compile time toggle, hence we need to change code and redeploy.
 If you are interested, I can redeploy the app with the toggle enabled and you can see the flood of messages from YT to SV.
+I have also handled the AKKA buffer overflow error with an additional delay before broadcasting messages to SV app users.

   1. Refer [YTLiveChatMessageFetchTask](https://github.com/dharanikumarp/slassignment/blob/master/streamviewer-server/app/chat/YTLiveChatMessageFetchTask.java) for more information.